venkatdasav/filegator/README.md

   </p>
 -->

-## PIXO IMAGIC - Powerful Multi-User File Manager
+## IMAGIC - Powerful Multi-User File Manager

 IMAGIC is a free, open-source, self-hosted web application for managing files and folders.